Using keyword research to influence and craft website architecture leads to improved organic rankings for long-tail keywords.

-The site has been live for four months now – and the results of this strategy are overwhelmingly in support of this strategy.
+The site has been live for four months now—and the results of this strategy are overwhelmingly in support of this strategy.
 We improved organic rankings for “Find Your Fit” related search terms.

 This also highlights the value of the long-tail.
 Base keywords, like “designer glasses” or “retro designer glasses” are great, but the added traffic that comes from niche searches like “best color eyeglasses for blondes” or “glasses for square face” adds another flow of traffic that can only be captured by containing valuable content in this area.

 This also brings traffic that is further down the sales funnel.
 For e-commerce sites, searches like this show that users are actively searching for glasses that look good on them and fit their features.
 Capitalizing on long-tail keywords bring in the exact type of traffic we are looking for – people who are ready to buy once they “find their fit.”

 However, just because the section of the site has proved to be a central portion of the SEO strategy doesn’t mean our work is done.

 Over the next six months, the goal will be to analyze the data in analytics to determine how we can improve the section for increased time on site and ultimately conversions.
 Considerations include updating the page design to test the user interface and guide people through the Find Your Fit process more seamlessly.
 Additional considerations include A/B testing elements on the specific Find Your Fit pages to discover the best path toward increased conversion rate by monitoring click through to product pages.